Jacques Bainville

 Jacques Pierre Bainville (/fr/; 9 February 1879 – 9 February 1936) was a French historian and journalist.
-A geopolitical theorist, concerned by Franco-German relations, he was a leading figure in the monarchist Action Française.
+A geopolitical theorist, concerned by Franco-German relations, he was a leading figure in the monarchist Action française.
 As fascinated as he was worried by Germany which continuously grew stronger, he intensely advocated against democracy, the French Revolution, internationalism and liberalism.

 A plaza is named after him at the heart of the 7th arrondissement of Paris.

 Political career

-Bainville is best known for his prophetic criticisms of the Treaty of Versailles in Les Conséquences Politiques de la Paix (The Political Consequences of Peace, 1920).
+Bainville is best known for his criticisms of the Treaty of Versailles in Les Conséquences Politiques de la Paix (The Political Consequences of Peace, 1920).
 Raymond Aron retrospectively endorsed Bainville's judgment that the "Versailles Treaty was too harsh in its mild features, too mild in its harsh aspects": provoking Germany to seek vengeance without restraining it from doing so, and won the praise of the Left Wing National Socialist Otto Strasser.
 Bainville argued that the treaty's debts bound German states closer to Prussia and weakened neighbors to the South and East (principally Austria-Hungary) that might be willing and able to contain it.
 By consolidating Germany, he warned that the treaty established an untenable situation whereby "40 million Frenchmen have as debtors 60 million Germans, whose debt cannot be liquidated for 30 years".
 He castigated Woodrow Wilson and David Lloyd George for what he perceived as naïve moralism that dangerously neglected geopolitical imperatives.
 Intended as a complement to John Maynard Keynes' critique of the treaty, it was eventually translated into German in Nazi Germany by some, alleging that France had a mission for German destruction.

 His other written works included Histoire de France as well as political columns for a number of newspapers and editing La Revue Universelle for Maurras.
 His Histoire de deux peuples (1915) underlined the importance for France of German weakness and sought a return to the pre-Franco-Prussian War status of Germany.
 He repeatedly lauded the Treaty of Westphalia as the diplomatic arrangement best suited to securing peace in Europe.
 Preoccupied by the need to contain Germany, he was initially an admirer of Italian fascism and when early reports came through about violent acts by Benito Mussolini's fascio in 1921, he praised them as proof that Italy was regaining her strength.